Winterize Land Cruiser

 2. Bear mace!

 A couple of quick thoughts.
 First, your LC is Full-time 4x4 (not AWD), more effective in traction situations like your potentially snowy drive.
 Second, I would go with tire cables/ chains.
-One set, install on front wheels when necessary.
+One set, install on rear wheels when necessary.
 I’ve used cables for the past several years, and I find this works best…but remember, braking requires friction…so long and slow lead time with chains can help you slow down…drive like some maniacs I see in the mountains, guaranteed you’ll slide into something or someone…or worse.
 YMMV.

 Sleeping.
 Suggest a sleeping pad/ mat with a high “R” rating, the higher the rating the less heat transfer between you and the cold car.
 A good sleeping bag and an electric blanket should suffice…unless the temps get dangerously low, then I’m just running the LC in “ready” mode and allowing climate control to keep cabin temps in a safe range at the expense of a little fuel.